rodger0531/foobook-mirror/UI_README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+12/03/2014 - Rodger

+	- Added circle.html for the basic structure for circles.

 12/03/2014 - Tharman

 	- Adding homepage html, and wall post and newsfeed css files.